hilfigertout/HackRshell/README.md

 ## The R Reverse Shell

-This project implements a basic reverse shell in R. When a target runs the `hRs.client()` function in this package (either directly or on attachment of the package), their R session will attempt to reach out to a server running the `hRs.server()` function in **HackRshell-Server.R**.
+This project implements a basic reverse shell in R. When a target runs the `hRs.client()` function in this package (either directly or on attachment of the *Completely.Innocent.Library* package), their R session will attempt to reach out to a server running the `hRs.server()` function.
 If the server is listening, the user behind the server will then be able to send commands to traverse the target's directory, upload or exfiltrate files, and make system calls.
 A full list of commands can be found below.

-This reverse shell is written entirely in base R, with no additional packages needing installed.
-In addition, the *Completely.Innocent.Library* package is a custom-built malicious package designed exclusively to execute the `hRs.client()` function when the package is attached.
+This reverse shell is written entirely in base R, with no additional packages needing to be installed.
+(Even installing the *HackRshell* package is optional if you run the source files instead.)
+The *Completely.Innocent.Library* package is a custom-built malicious package designed exclusively to execute the `hRs.client()` function when the package is attached.
 This is to demonstrate how a target could unsuspectingly open the connection.
 It is not necessary to install this library to run the reverse shell, see the **Usage** section below.

 This software is offered free of charge and open-source.